gcastillo-ucsd/kloudspeaker/WebDAV-plugin.md

 ### Locking

 By default, dav is set up with locking support.
-Some clients don't require this (see http://code.google.com/p/sabredav/), and can be disabled by setting "$ENABLE_LOCKING = FALSE;" in index.php
+Some clients don't require this (see http://code.google.com/p/sabredav/), and can be disabled by setting "`$ENABLE_LOCKING = FALSE;`" in index.php

 ### Temporary file filter

 By default, dav is set up to filter temporary files, because many clients create garbage files on your WebDAV share (see http://code.google.com/p/sabredav/wiki/TemporaryFileFilter).

-This can be disabled by setting "$ENABLE_TEMPORARY_FILE_FILTER = FALSE;" in index.php
+This can be disabled by setting "`$ENABLE_TEMPORARY_FILE_FILTER = FALSE;`" in index.php